katmfoo/dotfiles/readme.md

 In the pursuit of command line only development

+* make tmux use v and y in copy mode
 * look into colors not working right on blink.sh
 * setup mosh
 * setup basic inputrc that enables vim mode